apache/shardingsphere/docs/document/content/quick-start/shardingsphere-jdbc-quick-start.en.md

 ShardingSphere-JDBC can be configured by four methods, `Java`, `YAML`, `Spring namespace` and `Spring boot starter`.
 Developers can choose the suitable method according to different situations.
-Please refer to [Configuration Manual](/en/user-manual/shardingsphere-jdbc/configuration/) for more details.
+Please refer to [User Manual](/en/user-manual/shardingsphere-jdbc/) for more details.

 ## 3. Create Data Source